Solve M.E. Advocacy Week 2023

 Thursday, April 20th, 2023 – House Advocacy Day – Virtual

-As we get closer to April, we will be announcing more events and ways to get involved.
-Make sure you get every update by registering for Congressional meetings and signing up for the Solve M.E. email newsletter!
-If you have any questions, feel free to reach out to our Advocacy Week Coordinator, Raquel Valencia, at firstname.lastname@example.org.
+Stay tuned for other ways to get involved by signing up for the Solve M.E. email newsletter!
+If you have any questions, feel free to reach out to our Advocacy Week Coordinator, Raquel Valencia, at email@example.com.

 Frequently Asked Questions

 There are three main ways to participate in Advocacy Week: